 Purposefully designed for educators within all school settings, the Academy develops public, charter, private, state, and international school educators’ MBE knowledge, mindsets, and translational skills.

 After the Academy, participants receive ongoing mentoring and programmatic support throughout the school year.

 The Academy is co-designed by the Center for Transformative Teaching and Learning and individual faculty from the Johns Hopkins University Science of Learning Institute.

-The aims of the Academy are to help educators and school leaders:
+The aims of the Academy are to help teachers and school leaders:

-- identify ways in which MBE research may or may not inform educational practice
+identify ways in which MBE research can inform, validate, and transform educational practice

 Structure of the Academy: